NeilBacs/DataAnalystPorfolioProjects/SQL_DataAnalystJob2.md

 		business_title,
         	agency,
 		estimated_salary
-FROM cleaned_table
+FROM Unified_Salary
-WHERE agency="DEPARTMENT OF SANITATION"
+WHERE agency='DEPARTMENT OF SANITATION'
 ORDER BY estimated_salary DESC;
 /*
 Top 5 business title results in DEPARTMENT OF SANITATION agency:
 -Java Developer
--Java Developer
--.Net/Javascript Developer
+-Java Developer (differ on estimated salary on the top) -.Net/Javascript Developer
 -.Net Developer
--.Net Developer
+-.Net Developer (differ on Job ID on the top)
 */

 SELECT DISTINCT job_id,
 		business_title,
         	agency,
 		estimated_salary
-FROM cleaned_table
+FROM Unified_Salary
-WHERE agency="DEPARTMENT OF TRANSPORTATION"
+WHERE agency='DEPARTMENT OF TRANSPORTATION'
 ORDER BY estimated_salary DESC;
 /*
 Top 5 business title results in DEPARTMENT OF TRANSPORTATION agency: